 Provisions for the deferred choice will be implemented by 1 October 2023 for all members.
-Schemes may implement provisions for deferred choice earlier where it is possible to do so.
+Once regulations have been laid, schemes are able to implement provisions for deferred choice earlier than October 2023 where it is possible to do so.

 Schemes have carried out consultations on more detailed scheme-specific changes to prospective regulations and will carry out consultations on retrospective scheme regulations.

 Where the changes legislated for through the Act produce disproportionate tax results that cannot be resolved through powers provided in the PSPJOA 2022, further changes will be made in the tax and scheme regulations.

 What are the next steps now the legislation has received Royal Assent?